 So, there you go... wish we could have given you a more exciting tale of pirates and fairies - would've been way more exciting! haha!

 Siu was a part of the group of three that developed Loopy Tunes.

 Instrumentally, she has a background as a clarinetist/saxophonist, after starting on the recorder and piano as a child, and is a self-taught guitarist.

-Vocally, she has performed as a lead singer/saxophonist with the Mainland Big Band, sung solo gigs and duets, and regularly leads Youth Service worship bands through her work with the Methodist Church, as the Children and Youth Ministries Co-ordinator for the Central South Island.
+Vocally, she has performed as a lead singer/saxophonist with the Mainland Big Band, sung solo gigs and duets, and regularly led Youth Service worship bands through her previous work with the Methodist Church, as the Children and Youth Ministries Co-ordinator for the Central South Island.

-Our main action lady has been with Loopy Tunes from the start, and loves all the moves Siu makes her do!!!
+Our main action lady has been with Loopy Tunes from the start, and just loves all the moves Siu makes her do!!! lol!

 Instrumentally, she grew up learning the piano and recorder, then progressed to the flute.
 She has been teaching the flute for almost 20 years, previously at Christchurch School of Music, with some itinerant relief work and private tuition.
 She has a Bachelor of Music, in Music Education, from the University of Canterbury.